AKORA-Studios/campus-navigator/README.md

 # Flutter Campus Navigator

-A WIP flutter app that will hopefulyl one day replace the https://navigator.tu-dresden.de website.
+A WIP flutter app that will hopefully one day replace the https://navigator.tu-dresden.de website.

+## Features

+* Search for rooms
+* Display Building Maps & building adresses